openwdl/wdl/SPEC.md

 }
 ```

 An enum can be thought of as a closed type with a fixed set of instances.
-The `enum` keyword creates both a type (that can be used in declarations) and a global namespace containing the enum's variants.
+The `enum` keyword creates both a type (that can be used in declarations) and a global namespace containing the enum's choices.
 For example, `Color.Red` refers to a specific instance of the `Color` enum type.

 Unlike structs, it is not possible to create new instances of an `enum` outside of the enum's definition.
-An enum value can only be one of the variants defined in the enum's declaration.
+An enum value can only be one of the choices defined in the enum's declaration.

 ### Enum Usage

-An `enum`'s variants are [accessed](#member-access) using a `.` to separate the variant name from the `enum`'s identifier.
+An `enum`'s choices are [accessed](#member-access) using a `.` to separate the choice name from the `enum`'s identifier.

-A declaration with an `enum` type can only be initialized by referencing a variant directly or by assigning it to the value of another declaration of the same `enum` type.
+A declaration with an `enum` type can only be initialized by referencing a choice directly or by assigning it to the value of another declaration of the same `enum` type.

 Two enum values can be tested for equality (i.e., using `==` or `!=`).
-To be equal, two enum values must be the same variant of the same `enum` type.
+To be equal, two enum values must be the same choice of the same `enum` type.
 For example, `Color.Red == Color.Red` evaluates to `true`, while `Color.Red == Color.Blue` evaluates to `false`.
 A comparison of two enum values of different `enum` types is considered a type mismatch error.
 Enum values are not ordered, so they cannot be compared with ordinal operators (i.e., using `>`, `>=`, `<`, `<=`).

-When an enum value is serialized using string interpolation, it is serialized to its variant name.
-To extract the inner value of an enum variant, use the [`value()`](#-value) standard library function.
+When an enum value is serialized using string interpolation, it is serialized to its choice name.
+To extract the inner value of an enum choice, use the [`value()`](#-value) standard library function.

 An `enum` cannot be coerced to or from any other type.
 However, an enum value can be [serialized to/deserialized from JSON](#json-input-and-output-for-enums) and can be used in [command sections](#command-section-serialization-of-enums).